Tregeagle Fine Art

 17.5 cm x 25 cm

-A delightful and finely observed study by Thorburn which was almost certainly painted en plein air, from nature, to be used as a detail when working-up other pictures back in his studio.
+A delightful and finely observed study by Thorburn, almost certainly painted en plein air, from nature, to be used as a detail in working-up other pictures back in the studio.
 The scattered shells, which are very accurately depicted, are those of the black clam or ocean quahog (Arctica islandica (Linnaeus 1767)), a species which shows exceptional longevity and is naive to the North Atlantic.
-They are often found on British beaches.
+They are often found scattered on British beaches.

-Works such as Thorburn's "Oystercatchers , Terns and Ringed Plovers"1 and "Ringed Plovers and Terns"2 both have an almost identically arranged group of shells in the foreground.
+Works such as Thorburn's "Oystercatchers , Terns and Ringed Plovers"1 and "Ringed Plovers and Terns"2 both have an almost identically arranged group of shells in the foreground which was probably sourced from the image here.

 Provenance: Private Collection UK